j-hannes/elm-tutorial/docs/tutorial.md

 ### 1.1 Install Elm

-Install the elm binaries, if you are on a Unix platform, simply run
+Install the Elm binaries, if you are on a Unix platform, simply run

     $ npm install --global elm